+The electrical hazard associated with the HV system is mitigated by the use of properly rated RG-59 cables that are terminated at the voltage dividers and the HV supplies.
+The HV supplies are grounded to their electronics racks as well.
 The maximum current provided by the HV distribution boards is quite low (< 1 mA).
-All mechanical structures are properly grounded.
-The HV boards must not be accessed during operation; during maintenance work, performed by trained personnel, the HV is turned off, and the power supply is locked and tagged.
+The HV system is designed to shutdown any channels that show an over-current condition.
+The HV boards must not be accessed during operation; during maintenance work, performed by trained personnel, the HV is turned off, and the power supply is switched off by the power switch on the back of the crate.